KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 I saw the Queen of England in-person a few times.
 Jamie Dimon might be the second-most influential person I've ever seen.
 He was exactly the same as he is on TV.

 I had 40 people waiting in line in front of me.
-I got a great seat!
+I had a great seat!

 ![](2025-recap-images/jamie-dimon-townhall.jpg)
 Jamie Dimon on stage